-“These little pancakes have a delightful nutty texture and taste, I’ve paired them with a saucy tropical fruit mix that I love, they’re also great with a mixture or one of maple syrup, banana, yogurt, lemon, honey.
-You can do a cheat’s version of the sauce by mixing diced mango with passion fruit and mango smoothie.
-This is an outstanding way to introduce kids to quinoa.
-Keep your eye out for a savoury version.”
+“These little pancakes have a delightful nutty texture and taste, I’ve paired them with a saucy tropical fruit mix that I love, they’re also great with one or more of maple syrup, banana, yogurt, lemon and honey.
+You can do a cheat’s version of the sauce by mixing diced mango with passionfruit and mango smoothie.
+These pancakes are an outstanding way to introduce kids to quinoa.”

 - 30g caster sugar